 Glenys Kinnock MEP, wife of the former Labour party leader Neil Kinnock, named the song as one of her favourites.
 "I think if you are not subservient to men then it's much easier for you sit back and enjoy a song like this and not feel threatened by it.
 It's really slushy and sentimental.
 You don't have to be politically correct about it...
 It's not a feminist song, of course, but I do think that it is a song that feminists can and should accommodate...
 It gets to you, you can't escape it."
 (BBC2 Country Night)

 Lyn Paul included Stand By Your Man in her stage act, introducing the song as Stand On Your Man following her own D-I-V-O-R-C-E from club-owner Vince McCaffrey .
-The performance featured on the Legends In Concert DVDs was recorded at the Church Street Station in Orlando, Florida.
+The performance featured on the Legends In Concert DVDs and on the download album The Greatest Hits Of Lyn Paul was recorded live at the Church Street Station in Orlando, Florida.
 On this occasion Lyn introduced the song by saying: "I am gonna sing you a song now that you will recognise instantly and I desperately hope that you forgive me for singing it seeing as it's one of Tammy Wynette's most popular hits but I just happen to love the song to death so I hope you enjoy it."

 A song from Boy George's musical Taboo, which George wrote for his mother.
 In George's words: "a very hard song to sing" and, as he also said, Lyn sings it "superbly".